TheOdinProject/curriculum/JS101/DOM-manipulation.md

 ### DOM methods

 The DOM spec adds many properties and methods to the nodes in a webpage.
 Let's get started with a couple that will be essential in your DOM learnings.
 We'll start with the query selectors - those that help you target nodes.
-These are avaiable on bject and element objects.

 #### Query Selectors